-- You need to use all the formula in the 1 Qt. container within 3 days after it is opened.
-If any is unused it should be thrown away.
+- Use the entire 1 Qt. container within 48 hours after it is opened.
+Any is unused formula should be discarded.

-- You can prepare bottles in advance and keep them in the refrigerator for only 48 hours.
+- Bottles may be prepared in advance, and keep them in the refrigerator for 48 hours.

 - It is extremely important to maintain strict hygiene when using powdered formula.

-- If in doubt, ask your doctor for the correct process.
+- If in doubt, ask your doctor for the correct procedure.